84drizzt/transaction-demo-java/README.md

 # transaction-demo-java
-A Java Demo project for a simple transaction management
+A Java Demo project for a simple transaction management (based on SpringBoot 3, Java 21)

 ## Compile and Run